 “When the foundations are being destroyed, what can the righteous do?”
 Psalm 11:3

 In case you haven’t noticed, our world has dramatically changed.
-It wasn’t long ago that it would have been unthinkable that nearly 40 million unborn children would be murdered in America.
+At one time it would have been unthinkable that millions of unborn children would be murdered in America.
 There was a time when kids could pray in public schools.
 Nativity scenes dotted the lawns of county courthouses and municipal parks—without protest.
 Marriage was strictly a guy-girl arrangement.
 And you could even pray in Jesus’ name at graduation ceremonies.

 I’m not interested in being like the grump who said, “In my life I’ve seen a lot things change and quite frankly I’ve been against them all!”
 But if you are talking about changing the face of America to the point where God is out and everything else is in, then I have a problem with that kind of change.
 My problem is wondering how to handle my heart and attitudes.
 Wondering how to live and respond in a world where the foundations of righteousness are being eroded on nearly every front.